 First impressions are formed within the first 10 seconds, so your branding should be visually appealing and easy for people to form an instant connection with.
 Our taste changes over time and what we related to in the 90s is probably completely different from what we would relate to now.

 It also takes about 50 milliseconds (0.05 seconds) for people to form an opinion about your website.
 If this is not consistent with your brand identity, isn’t mobile responsive or easy to navigate, you’ll lose potential clients to a competitor that has maintained their website.

 It’s important to note that design trends can impact brand recognition too.
-If your logo style is overdone or features cliche graphic elements, it will make it harder for consumers to differentiate you from competitors.
+If your logo style features cliche graphic elements, it will make it harder for consumers to differentiate you from your competitors.

-Here are some logo design trends from that are overdone or likely to date, if they have already:
+Here are some logo design trends that are likely to date or already outdated:

 a) Watercolour & splatters